A Homeowner’s Guide to Clay Soil Foundation Issues

 Vesta Foundation Solutions serves homeowners and property owners across Oklahoma with foundation repair, crawl space repair, basement waterproofing, and concrete services.
 The team understands how expansive clay affects homes in Oklahoma City, Tulsa, Edmond, and surrounding areas.

-Why Some Homes Move More Than Others
+Why Do Some Homes Move More Than Others?

 Two houses on the same street can respond differently to Oklahoma red clay soil.
 One home may show cracks while the next appears stable.
 That does not mean the soil is harmless.
 It usually means the foundation, drainage, landscaping, construction history, and soil moisture patterns are different.